vibhavps/Generating-Synthetic-data-using-GANs/README.md

 # Generating-Tabular-Synthetic-data-using-GANs-
 How can we safely and efficiently share encrypted data that is also useful.
 We use the mechanism of GANs used to generate fake images to generate synthetic tabular data

-echo "# Generating-Tabular-Synthetic-data-using-GANs-" >> README.md
-git init
-git add README.md
-git commit -m "first commit"
-git remote add origin https://github.com/vibhavps/Generating-Tabular-Synthetic-data-using-GANs-.git git push -u origin master

-Leveraging GANs to Generate Synthetic
+# Leveraging GANs to Generate Synthetic Data
-Data
-Introduction
+## Introduction
 Data breaches have been on the rise across the world, with major attacks in the range of thousands.
 The healthcare industry is particularly sensitive to this problem as Patient Identifiable Information data is highly sensitive and strictly regulated by the Health Insurance Portability and